wgmo/graphtik/docs/source/arch.rst

             - Use :func:`.compose()` factory to build :class:`.NetworkOperation`
               instances (a.k.a. pipelines).

+    combine pipelines
+        When `operation`\s and/or `pipeline`\s are `compose`\d together, there are
+        two ways to combine the operations contained into the new pipeline:
+        `operation merging` (default) and `operation nesting`.

+        They are selected by the ``nest`` functional parameter of :func:`.compose()` factory.

     operation merging
+        The default method to `combine pipelines`, also applied when simply merging `operation`\s.

+        Any identically-named operations override each other,
+        with the operations added earlier in the ``.compose()`` call (further to the left) winning over those added later (further to the right).

+        :seealso: :ref:`operation-merging`

     operation nesting
-        When `operation`\s and/or `pipeline`\s are `compose`\d together, there are
-        two ways to combine the operations contained into the new pipeline, controlled by the ``nest`` parameter of :func:`.compose()` factory :small:`(read its docstring for details on the accepted values)`:

-        merging
-            (default) any identically-named operations override each other, with the operations added earlier in the ``.compose()`` call (further to the left) winning over those added later (further to the right).

-            :seealso: :ref:`operation-merging`

-        nesting
+        The elaborate method to `combine pipelines` forming *clusters*.

-            the original pipelines are preserved intact in "isolated" clusters, by prefixing the names of their operations (and optionally data) by the name of the respective original pipeline that contained them (or the user defines the renames).
+        The original pipelines are preserved intact in "isolated" clusters, by prefixing the names of their operations (and optionally data) by the name of the respective original pipeline that contained them (or the user defines the renames).

-            :seealso: :ref:`operation-nesting`, :func:`.nest_any_node()`,
+        :seealso: :ref:`operation-nesting`, :func:`.compose`, :class:`.NestArgs`,
-                :func:`.dep_renamed()`, :attr:`.PlotArgs.clusters`
+            :func:`.nest_any_node()`, :func:`.dep_renamed()`, :attr:`.PlotArgs.clusters`

     compile
     compilation